channable/icepeak/README.md

 If a client subscribes to the document root `/` they will receive *all* updates.

-Icepeak supports JWT-based authorization and authentication.
-Authentication can be used to restrict the prefixes in the JSON document that a client can read or write.
+Icepeak supports JWT-based authorization.
+JWT claims can be used to restrict the prefixes in the JSON document that a client can read or write.
 See [JWT Authorization](#jwt-authorization).